Texas deep freeze hits energy sector; Houston ship channel shut | Headlines

 Texas deep freeze hits energy sector; Houston ship channel shut

-A deep freeze in Texas that started over the weekend continued to wreak havoc on the U.S. energy sector on Tuesday, grounding operations at the Houston Ship channel and curbing output in the nation's largest oil field in the Permian, while several of the biggest oil refineries remained offline.
-Historic subzero cold has knocked out about 3.3 million barrels per day of refining capacity, which equals 18% of national capacity, according to Reuters calculations, and industry analysts say crude production could be affected for days or weeks.
+A deep freeze that hit Texas over the weekend wrought more havoc on the U.S. energy sector on Tuesday, grounding operations at the Houston Ship channel and curbing output in the largest U.S. oil field in the Permian, while several of the biggest oil refineries remained offline.
+Historic subzero cold has knocked out about 3.3 million barrels per day of refining capacity, or about 18% of national capacity, according to Reuters calculations.
+About 500,000 to 1.2 million bpd of crude production has also been affected, and it could be weeks before it is fully restored, industry analysts said.

 The Houston Ship Channel, a 53-mile (85 km) waterway connecting the busiest U.S. petrochemical port with the Gulf of Mexico, is crucial to U.S. oil and fuel exports as well as shipments of grains and other products.
 "A lot of terminals are closed," said the dispatcher of the Houston Pilots Association, which guides vessels in and out of the channel.